-Our product revenues are substantially dependent on a limited number of wholesalers and distribution partners, and such revenues may fluctuate from quarter to quarter based on the buying patterns of these wholesalers and distribution partners.
+Our product revenues are substantially dependent on a limited number of wholesalers and distribution partners, and such revenues may fluctuate from quarter to quarter based on the buying and return patterns of these wholesalers and distribution partners.

-We sell our products primarily to a limited number of national medical and pharmaceutical distributors and wholesalers with distribution centers located throughout the U.S. During the year ended December 31, 2004, revenues from the sales of ESP Pharma products to its three largest U.S. wholesalers totaled approximately 87% of its net revenues.
-Our reliance on a small number of wholesalers and distribution partners could cause revenues to fluctuate from quarter to quarter based on the buying patterns of these wholesalers and distribution partners.
-In addition, as of June 30, 2005, these three U.S. wholesalers represented approximately 90% of ESP Pharma's outstanding accounts receivable.
-If any of these wholesalers or international partners fails to pay on a timely basis or at all, our financial position and results of operations could be materially adversely affected.
+We sell our products primarily to a limited number of national medical and pharmaceutical distributors and wholesalers with distribution centers located throughout the United States.
+During the year ended December 31, 2005, revenues from the sales of our products to our three largest U.S. wholesalers totaled approximately 88% of our net product sales.
+Our reliance on a small number of wholesalers and distribution partners could cause revenues to fluctuate from quarter to quarter based on the buying, return and payment patterns of these wholesalers and distribution partners.
+In addition, as of December 31, 2005, these three U.S. wholesalers represented approximately 75% of our outstanding accounts receivable.
+We recently had significant adjustments to returns of off-patent branded products acquired in our acquisition of ESP Pharma.
+These adjustments were due primarily to unexpected returns from wholesalers.
+We believe these unexpected returns resulted from overstocking of inventory by wholesalers in anticipation of future price increases that did not occur, and therefore have affected the rate of returns.
+We continue to monitor current levels of inventory at the wholesalers consistent with our forecasts of end user demand.
+Nevertheless, in the absence of a written agreement with a wholesaler or distribution partner, there can be no assurance that our wholesalers and distribution partners will maintain inventory levels consistent with our forecast of end user demand.
+Due to enhanced inventory management and enforcement of product return policy, we do not believe that we will experience the same level of returns for product sold subsequent to the acquisition date and we have established reserves based on these expectations.
+If returns exceed our expectations, revenues would be adversely affected.
+In addition, if any of these wholesalers fails to pay on a timely basis or at all, our financial position and results of operations could be materially adversely affected.

-We may not successfully integrate the ESP Pharma business and may not realize the anticipated benefits of the merger.
+We may not successfully continue to integrate the ESP Pharma business and may not realize the anticipated benefits of the merger.

 In March 2005, we completed our acquisition of ESP Pharma, a privately owned company.
-Achieving the benefits of the merger will depend in substantial part on the successful integration of the two companies' operations and personnel.
+Achieving the benefits of the merger will depend in substantial part on the successful integration of the two companies'

+operations and personnel.
 Prior to the merger, PDL and ESP Pharma operated independently, each with its own operations, corporate culture, locations, employees and systems.
 PDL and ESP Pharma are now operating as a combined organization and began utilizing common business, information and communication systems, operating procedures, financial controls, compensation practices, training and professional development programs.
-PDL and ESP Pharma will continue to face significant challenges in integrating the organizations and operations in a timely and efficient manner.
+However, additional activities in many areas are required to achieve full integration and we will continue to face significant challenges in integrating the organizations and operations in a timely and efficient manner.
 Some of the challenges and difficulties involved in this integration include: